KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 -  Choose a concise, self-explanatory label that clearly communicates and differentiates what the command link does.
--  Do not use ellipses.
+-  Don't use ellipses.

 Tabs
 ~~~~

 -  Label tabs based on their pattern.
 Use nouns rather than verbs,
    without ending punctuation.
--  Do not assign an access key.
+-  Don't assign an access key.
 Tabs are accessible through their
    shortcut keys (Ctrl+Tab, Ctrl+Shift+Tab).

 Checkboxes and Radio buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Label every checkbox or radio button.
-Do not leave checkboxes or radio buttons unlabeled.
+Don't leave checkboxes or radio buttons unlabeled.
 -  Assign a unique access key to each label.
 -  Labels must start with an active verb clearly defining the state to